 - “Very relaxing cottage, the outlook from the bedroom is a lovely view of the hills.
 The owners were very friendly and helpful and it was a nice central location for exploring the Welsh coast and surrounding areas.”

 - “The main up is the wonderful bedroom with a brill view, the position was just perfect for us exploring the marshes.
 The owner was a lovely host who was relaxed and attentive.”

 - “Friendly and helpful owners.
 We enjoyed the peace & tranquillity.
 Couldn't have been better.”

 - “Excellent accommodation with great views, in a peaceful location.
 Owners and the locals very friendly.
 Would like to go back sometime in the future.”

 Montgomery 4 miles; Bishop's Castle 7 miles.

 The historic village of Churchstoke was originally mentioned in the Domesday Book in 1086, while today it is a quiet village surrounded by scenic countryside, on the English/Welsh border.
 It boasts a Tuffins supermarket, two pubs and an historic church.
 A few miles away, Montgomery is a small town steeped in history, with many timber-framed houses, cobbled streets and the ruins of a 13th century hill-top castle which provides panoramic views over Wales.
-There are more than a dozen individual shops and a good variety of pubs and restaurants, which make Montgomery a pleasant place for a day or night out.
-A few miles to south is the historic market town of Bishop's Castle, an excellent place for a day or night out with its excellent pubs, live music and festivals throughout the year.
+There are more than a dozen individual shops and a good variety of pubs and restaurants A few miles to south is the historic market town of Bishop's Castle, an excellent place for a day or night out with its excellent pubs, live music and festivals throughout the year.
 This whole border region is renowned for its wonderful scenic countryside and excellent walks.